ar-io/ar-io-node/README.md

 ## Docker
 ### Standalone AR.IO Node
-You can run the ar.io gateway as a standalone docker with a persisted volume:
+You can run the ar.io gateway as a standalone docker container with a persisted volume:

 ```shell
 docker create volume ario-data